Skip to main content

 • Safety in the Transportation, Storage, Handling & Use of Commercial Explosive Materials, SLP 17

-The following venues provide continuing education opportunities for blasters.
+The following venues provide in-person continuing education opportunities for blasters.
 The number of credit hours for each vary by regulatory authority.